-I am an experimental biologist, working mainly on colitis and colitis-associated colorectal cancer, looking into the link between inflammation and tumourigenesis.
+I am an experimental biologist and DPhil student, working mainly on colitis and colitis-associated colorectal cancer, looking into the link between inflammation and tumourigenesis.

 Individuals suffering from inflammatory bowel disease (IBD) are at a significantly increased risk of developing colon cancer.
 Consequently, IBD patients are subjected to intensive and expensive surveillance programs, aiming to detect precursor lesions in their early developmental stages.
 However, the effectiveness of these programs is compromised by several factors, including the difficulty in detecting dysplastic lesions at endoscopy.